How to Get Kids Involved in Prepping for a Disaster

 Practice Scenarios for Disaster Events

-Mom and dad should quiz their children from time to time by coming up with scenarios and how children should respond during those circumstances.
+Mom and Dad should quiz their children from time to time by coming up with scenarios and how children should respond during those circumstances.

 Show Kids Where to Seek Shelter

-If you have a basement, designate a location (safe room) that is appropriate for seeking shelter in case of a tornado.
+If you have a basement, designate a location (safe place) that is appropriate for seeking shelter in case of a tornado.
 Having a panic room is extremely beneficial.
 Not only can it be used for storms, but in case of intruders as well.

 Have Kids Memorize Emergency Numbers